 Observe your child's interests, but also introduce new ideas and items.
 See what they are interested in but also expose them to new interests.
 A good mix of old and new is a great way to foster more imaginative play.

 You be the playmate.
 It is not always possible to have peers around.
 Also, playing with them helps you understand their interests.
-You can also guide the play a little bit and use them as teaching moments, especially with older kids.
+You can also guide your kid's pretend play a little bit and use them as teaching moments, especially with older kids.

 More is not always better.
 Good quality toys that encourage open-ended thinking and can be adapted to the child’s play interests are the best.
 Making sure they are the safest ones is your responsibility.
 Organic materials and lead-free paints are a must.

 Keep it simple.
 It has worked since time immemorial and is the best ways to do anything.
 A tea party with pretend tea or a cardboard box car with magical powers is a fantastic thing and needs no fancy garnish.
-Eat a dish pretend cooked by the kids or a pretend ice- cream.
+Eat a dish pretend cooked with kitchen toys by the kids or enjoy a pretend ice- cream.

 Expose them to new ideas.
 A tea party at home is one thing, but when you move it to a garden it becomes a picnic tea party.
 Pretending that a tree is a rocket to be launched as you clamber, it is great if you are confined to built up spaces at other times.

 Be fun and goofy.
 Use the saucepan as a hat.
 Build a fortress with pillows.
 Make fingernails out of dough.
 Paint stripes on your face and be a tiger.
 Fly with newspapers.

 Do a role play and let the kids take the lead.
 You will learn a lot about your child’s interests even as they grow new skills each time.